 Seeking a man who is a dutiful son, a non-smoker and non-drinker who doesn’t have any unhealthy hobbies or habits and who is at least 1.72 m tall

-The note ended with contact phone numbers, which we have obscured.
+The note ended with contact phone numbers.

 Shandong (province) male, born September 1989, is 1.8 m tall, a Bachelor’s degree holder, holder of a certificate to practice law, a civil servant with Shanghai hukou, a home owner who also owns a car